-2.2.6 SUPPORT OF PN RANGING OPERATIONS
+2.2.52.2.6 SUPPORT OF PN RANGING OPERATIONS

 In a system where RF links between two elements employ PN spread modulation formats, the spreading code can be used for range measurements.
-The mechanism by which this is accomplished is similar to that described in the CCSDS PN Ranging Book (reference [C2][C2]) and described in the series of steps below (the codes in reference [C2][C2] are not appropriate for CDMA and hence are not appropriate for a near-Earth relay satellite):
+The mechanism by which this is accomplished is similar to that described in the CCSDS PN Ranging Book (reference [C2][C2]) and described in the series of steps below (the codes in reference [C2][C2] are not appropriate for CDMA and hence are not appropriate for a near-EarthCDMA relay satellite):

 - a) The element functioning as the network generates a PN sequence, uses this sequence to spread forward link symbols, and transmits the signal to the User element. - b) The User element (generally a transponder or transceiver) generates the same PN sequence and uses it to de-spread the forward link symbols.
-In order to do this, it aligns in time (correlates) its internally generated sequence with that of the received signal.

-- c) The User element then generates a second PN sequence (to spread the return link symbols) aligns the epoch of this sequence with that of the received signal, spreads the return link symbols, and transmits the resulting spread signal to the first element (network).
+In order to do this, it aligns in time (correlates) its internally generated sequence with that of the received signal. - c) The User element then generates a second PN sequence (to spread the return link symbols, if used) aligns the epoch of this sequence with that of the received signal, spreads the return link symbols, and transmits the resulting spread signal to the first element (network).
 This is called regenerative PN.
-Transparent PN, where the PN code is retransmitted without being regenerated, is not considered in this Recommended Standard. - d) The network element receives the return link signal, generates a matching PN code, aligns it to the received signal, and de-spreads the return link symbols. - e) The time offset between the transmitted forward link PN sequence and the received return link PN sequence is a measure of the unambiguous portion of the total round-trip delay time.
-By removing the processing time delays, adding the number of known PN periods, and multiplying by the speed of light, a measure of the (round-trip) range is obtained.
+Non-regenerative Transparent PN ranging, where the received PN code is retransmitted without being regenerated, is not also considered in this Recommended Standard.

+- d) The network element receives the return link signal, generates a matching PN code, aligns it to the received signal, and de-spreads the return link symbols, if used. - e) The time offset between the transmitted forward link PN sequence and the received return link PN sequence is a measure of the unambiguous portion of the total round-trip delay time.
+By removing the processing time delays, adding the number of known PN periods (unambiguous portion), and multiplying by the speed of light, a measure of the (round-trip) range is obtained.